 - £10,000 into a new stock and shares ISA.

-- Transfer £10,000 from previous years’ ISAs into a new stocks and shares ISA.
+- Transfer £10,000 from previous years’ ISAs into another new stocks and shares ISA.

-Obviously this manoeuvre requires you having, say, an emergency fund of cash tucked away in your old ISAs, but that’s a very good idea anyway.
+Obviously this manoeuvre requires you having, say, an emergency fund of cash tucked away in your old ISAs.
+But that’s a good idea anyway.